-So, no matter which perfume you use from Sterling, always wipe the excess liquid which a clean cloth left after spraying the perfume to postpone the bottle deterioration as long as possible.
+So, no matter which perfumes you use from Sterling, always wipe the excess liquid which a clean cloth left after spraying the perfume to postpone the bottle deterioration as long as possible.

 The rectangle bottle is hefty, black colored, with the name of the fragrance engraved on the left side.
 The famous chain goes to the middle with a fake crystal beside the medallion with the company name.

 The sharp metal cap with again, a few crystals punches way above its price range while the atomizer is one of the worst I encountered so far.
 It has to be experienced to believe.

 Companies logo comes as a nice touch on the top of the atomizer, but the paint is already starting to chip off around it, and the fragrance is in my possession for less than a half year.